What Does Medical Insurance Underwriting Mean?

 Matching Your Health History to Underwriting Type

 Ensure that the underwriting terms you choose match your health history.
-While some brokers may suggest moratorium terms for lower costs, this essentially means beginning afresh with your medical history.
+While some brokers may suggest moratorium terms for lower costs, this means beginning afresh with your medical history.
 It’s crucial to pick the underwriting approach that best fits your specific health needs and background.

 How can we help: Brokers vs. Direct Application